Contest Instructions and Rules

 - Partial solutions are acceptable.
 There is no passing or failing cutoff score, nor will numerical scores be assigned.
 The IM2C judges are primarily interested in a teams' approach and methods.

-- Papers must be typed and in English.
+- Papers must be typed and in English with a readable font of at least 12 point type.
 NOTE: Papers may be submitted to the local representative in their native language but must be translated into English prior to the contest deadline.
 The local representative must certify that any translation is of the actual paper submitted, i.,e. no changes have been made during the time it takes to translate the paper.
 The translation must be a word for word translation and no improvements may be made.
 If your country chooses to allow teams to submit papers in their native language you must incorporate translation time into your contest window as the final English solutions must still be received by the contest deadline 3:00 p.m.
 EDT on Monday, May 8, 2017.

 - Your submission should consist of a 1 page Summary Sheet and your solution cannot exceed 20 pages for a maximum of 21 pages.
 (The appendices and references should appear at the end of the paper and do not count toward the 20 page limit.)

 - The solution must consist entirely of written text and possibly figures, charts, or other written material only.
 No non paper support such as computer disks will be accepted.

 - Each page of the solution must contain the team control number and the page number at the top of the page; we suggest using a page header on each page for example: Team # 2017000 page 6 of 13.